AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 remote ssh server - it doesn't have to be set up specially for SMB or any other type of mounting.
 On Ubuntu, you can mount by "File → Connect to server" and using ``sftp://triton.aalto.fi/scratch/work/USERNAME``.
+This also works from any shell server with data (see previous section).

 The below uses command line programs to do the same, and makes the ``triton_work`` on your local computer access all files in